MrShwhale/TMA-Character-Chart/notes.md

 Member ids: List of character ids that are members of this group.

 # Reminders
-Potentially DON' T connect Hezekiah Wakely and Karolina Górka
+Potentially DON'T connect Hezekiah Wakely and Karolina Górka

 Add Officer Altman in 5, and perhaps pick an Altman to connect him to?